-High school can be a challenging and exciting time for students.
+High school can be both a challenging and exciting time for students.
 This stage, a critical one in a student’s life, is all about time management, setting priorities, and creating schedules for activities, as well as organizing study materials and learning preferences.

 It’s also a time when students start thinking about their future and the courses they need to take to achieve goals.
 For many students, math is a subject that sparks a mix of emotions – from enthusiasm to apprehension.

-But have you ever wondered which high school maths classes are essential for your academic and career journey?
 Algebra, geometry, calculus, statistics, and probability are considered to be the 4 main branches of mathematics.

 1. Algebra I